 Soon afterwards, Jesus travelled through Jericho.
 “And there was a man named Zacchae’us; he was a chief tax collector, and rich.
 And he sought to see who Jesus was, but could not, on account of the crowd, because he was small in stature.
 So he ran on ahead and climbed up into a sycamore tree to see him, for he was to pass that way.
 And when Jesus came to the place, he looked up and said to him, ‘Zacchae’us, make haste and come down; for I must stay at your house today.’
 So he made haste and came down, and received him joyfully.
 And when they saw it they all murmured, ‘He has gone in to be the guest of a man who is a sinner.’
 And Zacchae’us stood and said to the Lord, ‘Behold, Lord, the half of my goods I give to the poor; and if I have defrauded any one of anything, I restore it four-fold.’
 And Jesus said to him, ‘Today salvation has come to this house…’” (Lk 19:2–9, RSV)

-‘Today,’ the same day that Zacchaeus responded to Jesus’ invitation, and made haste and came down from his perch, and welcomed Jesus joyfully, and reformed his ways, salvation came to him.
+‘Today,’ the same day that Zacchaeus responded to Jesus’ invitation, and made haste and came down from his lofty position, and welcomed Jesus joyfully, and reformed his ways, salvation came to him.